awwaiid/thelackthereof/content/Overtone Adventures.md

 BONUS

 Control comes with the ability to dynamically create controls, even over OSC itself!
-This video shows [http://charlie-roberts.com/Control/?p=339 dynmically creating widgets in Control from SuperCollider], which should be straightforward to translate into Overtone.
+This video shows [http://charlie-roberts.com/Control/?p=339 dynamically creating widgets in Control from SuperCollider], which should be straightforward to translate into Overtone.

 [http://minimal.be/control/widget-1.html Three part tutorial on creating reactive Control interfaces]